Good Restaurants in Berlin

 http://www.nordbahnhof-two-buddhas.de/eng/restaurant.html

-Kuchi: interesting sushi creations at two different locations (East + West Berlin)
+Kuchi: interesting sushi creations at different locations (East + West Berlin)

 Vegetarian / Vegan